rsqn/component-ui/README.md

 3. apply overrides
 ```

-#How do I make a home page
+#How do I make Home Pages

-#How do I make new pages
+#How do I make Pages

 #How do I make widgets

 #How to I perform navigation

+#How do I deep link

 #How to I do unit test

+#How do I customise

+#How do I use models